-Omar Ensaff joined No5 Chambers in June 2004.
+Omar Ensaff began his practice and joined No5 in June 2004.
 Before joining chambers he was the Judicial Assistant to the Vice-Chancellor and Lord Justice Buxton at the Civil Division of the Court of Appeal.

 Since joining chambers Omar has developed a general commercial practice encompassing a variety of commercial litigation disputes both in the High Court and in the County Courts.